 The remaining 12 credit hours can be drawn from a variety of cross-listed courses.
 Often these courses simultaneously fulfill requirements for the University's core curriculum and the women's and gender studies minor.

 Undergraduates at Saint Louis University can complete our accelerated bachelor’s-to-master’s program by taking six credit hours in graduate courses in their senior year that count for both the bachelor’s and master’s requirements.
 At the end of the program, students will graduate with a Bachelor of Arts and a Master of Arts in Women’s and Gender Studies.

 SLU’s Master of Arts in Women's and Gender Studies requires completion of 30 credit hours.
 Graduate work will develop your ability to analyze social inequality and advanced theory in gender studies.

-You’ll gain strong research and writing skills, as well as the knowledge that will enable you to communicate with diverse audiences, inspire social action and develop initiatives for change.
-You will develop a curriculum plan for your area of specialization and a capstone project in consultation with the director of graduate studies.
+Students gain strong research and writing skills, as well as the knowledge that will enable them to communicate with diverse audiences, inspire social action and develop initiatives for change.
+Students will develop a curriculum plan for their area of specialization and a capstone project in consultation with the director of graduate studies.